atomixnmc/minidi-dict-ng1/docs/unstable/quickstart.md

 Syntax highlighting
 -------------------

-MDwiki supports [GFM][gfm] like syntax highlighting.
+Minidi supports [GFM][gfm] like syntax highlighting.
 Put the name of the language after the backticks in the code block:

     ```javascript
     var hello = function () {